kornelski/cargo-deb/systemd.md

 ### `[package.metadata.deb.systemd-units]` options

-When this table is present in `Cargo.toml` AND `maintainer-scripts` is also specified, correct installation of systemd units and sysusers config files will be handled automatically for you.
+When this table is present in `Cargo.toml` AND `maintainer-scripts` is also specified, correct installation of systemd units and tmpfiles and sysusers config files will be handled automatically for you.

 This works as follows:
 1. Assets will be added for any matching systemd unit files found in the `unit-scripts` _(see below)_ directory.